kagzouli/StationDemoProject/terraformaws/README.md

  - This part is used to create a EC2 instance in the private subnet

+### clusterkubmanual

+ - This part is used to create a cluster kubernates manually without using EKS

 ### stationdb_rds

  - This part is used to create the database AWS RDS of the project Station Demo